Disney Eras

 • The Black Cauldron (1985): Based on a series of books, it was planned to be the first in a series of films.
 However, it is considered one of Disney’s biggest failures.

-• The Great Mouse Detective (1986): Thanks to the box office success, this film allowed Disney to begin producing Amblin and Who Framed Roger Rabbit.
+• The Great Mouse Detective (1986): This film’s box office success allowed Disney to begin producing Amblin and Who Framed Roger Rabbit.

 • Oliver and Company (1988): This is a free adaptation of Oliver Twist, by Charles Dickens, set in the 80s.